risingwavelabs/risingwave-docs-legacy/docs/sql/syntax/sql-pattern-dynamic-filter.md

 The conditions must be `left_col cond right_col`, where `cond` can be one of `==, <>, <, <=, >, >=`.
 Furthermore, it can be easily extended to multiple conditions like `left_col cond_1 right_col_1 AND left_col cond_2 right_col_2 AND ...`.

+A streaming query is a type of query that processes incoming data in real-time as it arrives instead of waiting for all data to be loaded into the database in bulk before processing it all at once, as is done with a batch query.
+This enables continuous, low-latency processing of data streams, allowing applications to respond quickly to new data as it arrives.

 General non-equal joins are not supported in streaming, except for one special case.
 If a query with non-equal conditions meets the conditions below:
 - The inner side always contains exactly one row.